Melbourne’s Provider of Trusted 137B Owner Builder Reports In 24 Hours

 We provide 137b Owner Builder Defects report in Melbourne with a quick 24 hours turnaround.
-Our reports completely comply with your insurance and conveyancing requirements and will enable you to obtain an owner builder warranty insurance.
-To get an obligation free quote or to speak with one of our registered building inspectors get in touch today.
+Our reports comply with your insurance and conveyancing requirements and will enable you to obtain an owner builder warranty insurance.
+To get an obligation free quote or to speak with one of our inspectors, get in touch today.

 The Building Act 1993 Section 137B refers to building works that have been carried out by an Owner Builder and the owner then wants to sell the home within 6.6 years of the works being completed.